netr0m/az-pim-cli/README.md

   group       Sends a request to Azure PIM to activate the given group

 Flags:
   -d, --duration int    Duration in minutes that the role should be activated for (default 480) -h, --help            help for activate
-      --reason string                Reason for the activation (default "config") -r, --role-name string             Specify the role to activate, if multiple roles are found for a subscription (e.g. 'Owner' and 'Contributor')
+  -n, --name string     The name of the resource to activate -p, --prefix string   The name prefix of the resource to activate (e.g. 'S399').
+Alternative to 'name'.
-  -s, --subscription-name string     The name of the subscription to activate -p, --subscription-prefix string   The name prefix of the subscription to activate (e.g. 'S399').
-Alternative to 'subscription-name'.
+      --reason string   Reason for the activation (default "config") -r, --role string     Specify the role to activate, if multiple roles are found for a subscription (e.g. 'Owner' and 'Contributor')

 Global Flags:
-  -c, --config string   config file (default is $HOME/.az-pim-cli.yaml) -t, --token string    An access token for the PIM Groups API
+  -c, --config string   config file (default is $HOME/.az-pim-cli.yaml)

 Use "az-pim-cli activate [command] --help" for more information about a command.